 The bathroom is the bane of my existence.
 It’s often the most used room in the house as well as the hardest to clean.
-Here are 12 things (you may not have thought of) that make cleaning the bathroom a little bit easier.
+Here are 12 bathroom cleaning hacks, you may not have thought of, that make cleaning the bathroom a little bit easier.

 Joyful Homemaking has a recipe for DIY shower cleaner, and she does it with only a dish wand.
 Now you can truly scrub the shower free of soap scum without getting any of that gunk on your hands.
 AMAZING.